YangLabHKUST/GPU-LMM/GPU/README.md

 ## Download and compile
 ### Download
 You can directly download the latest GPU version of LMM from the Github project.
-Now we only release the initial version and we keep updating it. https://github.com/YangLabHKUST/GPU-LMM/releases
 ### Compile
 If you want to compile the GPU LMM by your own, you can reference to the makefile.
 You can compile it with the following command